pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 0.0
 ```

-You can switch off pretty printing and then get the Julia `Base.show_default`:
+You can switch off pretty printing and then get the Julia `Base.show_default` display:

 ```julia
 julia> DiscreteEvents.prettyClock(false)